 The most powerful protective effect from hemp seeds comes from their high concentration of polyunsaturated fatty acids (PUFA).
 You’ve probably heard that there are different kinds of fats and that they have very different impacts on health.

-Polyunsaturated fats are known as the healthy fats because they lower blood LDL levels (the "bad cholesterol").
+Polyunsaturated fats are known as healthy fats because they lower blood LDL levels (the “bad cholesterol”).
 Saturated and trans-fats, on the other hand, raise LDL levels, increasing the risk of strokes and heart attacks.